psychoinformatics-de/ipsy-docs/source/internal/data_center/karr.rst

 *************************
 Neurodebian Server (karr)
 *************************
-This is largely left undocumented, since most of its inner workings are the collective crazed technical ramblings of the NeuroDebian team.
+This is largely left undocumented since most of its inner workings are the collective crazed technical ramblings of the NeuroDebian team.

 (virtual) Hardware Specs